pasqal-io/qadence/docs/digital_analog_qc/pulser-basic.md

 `qadence` offers a simplified interface with only two devices which can be found [here][qadence.backends.pulser.devices]

-* `REALISTIC` (default): device specification very similar to a real neutral atom quantum processor.
-* `IDEALIZED`: ideal device which should be used only for testing purposes.
+* `IDEALIZED` (default): ideal device which should be used only for testing purposes.
 It does not have any limitation in what can be run with it.
+* `REALISTIC`: device specification very similar to a real neutral atom quantum processor.

+!!! note
+    If you want to perform simulations closer to the specifications of real neutral atom machines, always choose the `REALISTIC` device.

 One can use the `Configuration` of the Pulser backend to select the appropriate device: